Gunman shoots Bulacan university instructor dead in front of house

 Salamat was rushed to the nearest hospital where he was pronounced dead on arrival.

-The killer sped off in a motorcycle along with an accomplice, police said based on witnesses’ account.
+The killer sped off on a motorcycle along with an accomplice, police said based on witnesses’ accounts.

-Bernabe said they have yet to establish the motive behind the fatal shooting.
+Bernabe said they have yet to establish the motive for the fatal shooting.

 Salamat, who had been managing his own buy-and-sell business, was receiving death threats allegedly from communist rebels extorting money from him, Bernabe said.

-He said the police are also looking into a formal complaint Salamat had filed against a prominent Bustos resident, which may have triggered the attack.
+He said the police were also looking into a formal complaint Salamat had filed against a prominent Bustos resident, which might have triggered the attack./rga

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.